 Remember that correctly identifying the bird species is the first step toward providing the appropriate care and nutrition it needs to grow and thrive.

-Topic 2: Natural Diets of Baby Birds
+Natural Diets of Baby Birds

 Understanding the natural diet of a baby bird is essential for providing proper nutrition.
 Birds can generally be classified into three categories based on their dietary preferences: insectivores, herbivores, and omnivores.